lagachea/lagachea.github.io/index.md

 ## Inception-of-Things

-As the name implies [Inception-of-Things]() is about mastering containerisation and virtual machines deployment from wihtin a virtual machine.
+As the name implies [Inception-of-Things](https://github.com/plagache/inception_of_things) is about mastering containerisation and virtual machines deployment from within a virtual machine.
 - I created two virtual machines using vagrant.
 Both machine have kubernetes (k3s), one being the server and the other the server worker.
 - I deployed multiple applications inside a kubernetes (k3s) instance, and wrote ingress rules to communicate with each application.
 - I set up a continuous integration of a git repo using argoCD.